This post may contain affiliate links. Please read our disclosure policy.

 These no-bake Peanut Butter Banana Energy Bites are only 57 calories each and they are easy to make ahead for snacks on the go!
 Perfect for a healthy treat in a lunch box, after school snack or pre-workout!

-I may enjoy sweet treats every now and again, but generally I am snacking on healthy, filling homemade energy bars, bites or bran muffins.
-When something a little sweeter is in order, I’ll make a batch of these copycat kind bars or honey granola.
+I may enjoy sweet treats every now and again, but generally I am snacking on healthy, homemade bites like these ginger peach snack bars, apple crisp energy bites or banana bran muffins.
+When something a little sweeter is in order, I’ll make a batch of these copycat kind bars or honey granola clusters.

 These Peanut Butter Banana Energy Bites are based on my favorite afternoon snack growing up.
 My mom used to spread peanut butter on whole wheat toast and then top it with sliced bananas and a drizzle of honey.
 The peanut butter and banana are perfectly balanced and you can’t even taste the dates!
 If you can’t stand dates and are looking for a different base, try these tropical oat bars!